mohammed-rampurawala/extract_android_data/README.md

 4. It will create a directory where .bat/.sh file is executed with same name as package entered and will pull all files into that respective directory.

 #### Note
-Everytime files are extracted sdcard files will be renewed but on Desktop/Finder new directory will be created.
+Everytime files are extracted it will be stored in sdcard and older files will be renewed but on Desktop/Finder new directory will be created.

 ### License
 ```